Graph Semi-Supervised Learning for Point Classification on Data Manifolds: Experiments

-\textbf{Experimental results.}~We present our empirical results under two perspectives: (i) adherence to the theoretical results, and (ii) the effectiveness of our model, measured in terms of image classification accuracy on the test set of standard splits.
-For (i), as shown in Figure~\ref{fig:gen_gap_all} GNNs trained on fixed subgraphs (blue) exhibit large generalization gaps for small training graph sizes, but the gap decreases steadily with more nodes, eventually outperforming the MLP baseline.
+\textbf{Experimental results.}~We present our empirical results under three perspectives: (i) adherence to the theoretical results, (ii) effectiveness of our model, measured in terms of image classification accuracy on the test set of standard splits, and (iii) flexibility of our method.
+It is worth noting that all experiment details are provided in Appendix \ref{sec:exp_details}.

+For (i), as shown in Figure~\ref{fig:gen_gap_all}, GNNs trained on fixed subgraphs (blue) exhibit large generalization gaps for small training graph sizes, but the gap decreases steadily with more nodes, eventually outperforming the MLP baseline.
 This behavior is consistent with the prediction of Theorem~\ref{thm:ga_bound_2}.
 GNNs trained on sequences of growing subgraphs (green) achieve the smallest generalization gap across all datasets, in agreement with Corollary~\ref{thm:main}, and consistently outperform both fixed-graph GNNs and MLPs.

 For (ii), as shown in Table~\ref{tab:accuracy_all} our GNN achieves the highest test accuracy across all four datasets when trained on the full data graph.
 On MNIST, it reaches perfect accuracy, as expected given the simplicity of the task.
 On FMNIST and FER2013, our model outperforms all compared methods by a notable margin.
 While the MLP performs slightly better than $k$NN on CIFAR10, our GNN method surpasses both, achieving the best accuracy with substantially reduced overfitting as reflected by the smaller gap between train and test performance.